 The Welsh Board is focused on supporting and implementing the College's strategy in Wales.
-Their main objective is to promote high standards of training and practice in anaesthesia in Wales, while maintaining a cohesive and consistent approach to all aspects of College core business across the UK.
+Its main objective is to promote high standards of training and practice in anaesthesia in Wales, while maintaining a cohesive and consistent approach to all aspects of College core business across the UK.
 With the increasingly divergent healthcare system in Wales the board acknowledge and ensure active engagement with Welsh Government.

 "As Chair of the RCoA Welsh Board I attend College Council meetings and facilitates liaison between the speciality in Wales and the College."